ibexa/documentation-developer/docs/api/rest_api_usage.md

 If the same resource is available in multiple locations, cache purging is noticeably more complex.
 This is why SiteAccess matching with REST is not enabled at URL level (nor domain).

-TODO: This could be important to notice earlier that URIElement can't be used (e.g. http://localhost:8080/admin/api/ibexa/v2/user/sessions)

 #### Media-types
 https://doc.ibexa.co/en/latest/api/rest_api_guide/#media-type-headers
 https://doc.ibexa.co/en/latest/api/rest_api_best_practices/#media-types